zendframework/zf2-documentation/docs/languages/fr/user-guide/routing-and-controllers.rst

 | Delete album  | ``AlbumController`` | ``delete`` |
 +---------------+---------------------+------------+

-The mapping of a URL to a particular action is done using routes that are deﬁned in the module’s ``module.config.php`` file.
+The mapping of a URL to a particular action is done using routes that are defined in the module’s ``module.config.php`` file.
 We will add a route for our album actions.
-This is the updated conﬁg file with the new code commented.
+This is the updated config file with the new code commented.

 .. code-block:: php

-    // module/Album/conﬁg/module.conﬁg.php:
+    // module/Album/config/module.config.php:
     return array(
         'controllers' => array(
             'invokables' => array(